Lookback Archive / F&O Studies

 The Setup: An Expiry Built on a Powder Keg

-The option chain snapshot from the close of March 28 reveals the contours of the trap.
-Call writing was heavily concentrated at the 23,000 strike, where open interest stood at 1.42 lakh contracts, and at 22,900, which carried 1.28 lakh contracts.
-These strikes represented the ceiling that the market had repeatedly failed to breach during the month.
-On the put side, the concentration was even more pronounced, but at strikes that were dangerously close to the market.
-The 22,700 put held 1.67 lakh contracts in open interest, the 22,600 put carried 1.51 lakh, and the 22,500 put showed 1.38 lakh.
-What this meant in practical terms was that a vast quantity of short put positions were sitting within 150 points of the spot price.
-The gamma exposure of these positions was enormous.
-As the spot price approached these strikes, the delta of those short puts would accelerate, forcing dealers and market makers who had sold them to hedge by selling futures in increasing quantities.
-This is the classic negative gamma feedback loop, and on March 28, the market was sitting directly on top of it.
+The March 28 option chain shows the contours.
+Call writing was stacked at the 23,000 strike (1.42 lakh contracts) and 22,900 (1.28 lakh), the ceiling the market had repeatedly failed to breach.
+Put concentration was heavier and dangerously close to spot: the 22,700 put held 1.67 lakh contracts, 22,600 carried 1.51 lakh, 22,500 showed 1.38 lakh.
+A vast quantity of short puts sat within 150 points of the market.
+The gamma exposure was enormous.
+As spot approached these strikes, short-put delta would accelerate, forcing dealers to sell futures in increasing quantities.
+Classic negative gamma feedback loop.

 The Gamma Trap Springs: Strike Pinning Behavior and Max Pain Accuracy